nimish15shah/DAG_Processor/README.md

 * Synopsys VCS simulator: Used for SystemVerilog simulation.

 ### Installation
+Run the following commands to clone this repository and setup python dependencies.
+This script assumes that
 ```
 git clone git@github.com:nimish15shah/DAG_Processor.git
 cd DAG_Processor
 ./install.sh
 ```
-The script creates a conda enviornment and install the required python dependencies.
+The installation script creates a conda enviornment and install the required python dependencies.

-### Run experiments
+### Runnning experiments
 ```
 ./run.sh
 ```